danifelberg/Capstone/reports/Progress_Report/Progress_Report.md

 - Action Items:
 * [ ] Work on the full pipeline (ignore ARX/headlines) --> figure out ideal model for JUST stock time series
 * [ ] Continue organizing repository
+* [ ] Automate grid search so it adjusts depending on how much/often stock data is fetched
 ---
 ### Date: October 22
 - Topics of discussion